Newsletter about nutrient stewardship - European Sustainable Phosphorus Platform (ESPP)

 Updated programme, online and Lleida registration, site visit details: https://www.phosphorusplatform.eu/espc5

 Brussels and online, Wed.
 13th November 14h00 – 18h30, legal status of boimass produced in wastewater treatment or with waste gas, manure or food waste inputs, and valorisation in fertilisers, feeds and industry.
-Presentation and discussion of legal analysis prepared for ESPP by Barry Love, Environmental Law Chambers, with user industries, algae production and processing experts, EU and national policy makers.
+Presentation and discussion of legal analysis prepared for ESPP by Barry Love, Environmental Law Chambers, with the European Commission, user industries, algae production and processing experts, EU and national policy makers.

 Brussels and online, Wed.
 13th November 14h – 18h, information and registration www.phosphorusplatform.eu/legalworkshop